EU

 Unemployment benefits are gradually reduced by increments of 3 months.

-If prior to obtaining unemployed status you have been caring for a child aged up to 18 months, regained work capacity after having a disability, or cared for a disabled child aged up to 18 years, your granted benefits will be two times 60 % of the amount of the state social insurance benefit (EUR 64.03).
-Currently this is EUR 76.84 per month for the first 3 months, EUR 57.63 per month for the next 3 months and EUR 28.82 per month for the last 3 months.
+If prior to obtaining unemployed status you have been caring for a child aged up to 18 months, regained work capacity after having a disability, or cared for a disabled child aged up to 18 years, your granted benefits will be 60% of the double amount of the state social security benefit in effect on the day when the unemployment benefit is claimed.
+Currently this is EUR 274 per month for the first 2 months (state social security benefit EUR 137 x2 x60%), and accordingly to the algorithm mentioned above the amount decreases for next months.

 Application for benefits